microsoft/ML-For-Beginners/Clustering/1-Visualize/README.md

 >
 > 🎓 ['Non-flat' vs. 'flat' geometry](https://datascience.stackexchange.com/questions/52260/terminology-flat-geometry-in-the-context-of-clustering)
 >
-> Derived from mathematical terminology, non-flat vs. flat geometry refers to the measure of distances between points by either 'flat' (non-[Euclidean](https://wikipedia.org/wiki/Euclidean_geometry)) or 'non-flat' (Euclidean) geometrical methods.
+> Derived from mathematical terminology, non-flat vs. flat geometry refers to the measure of distances between points by either 'flat' ([Euclidean](https://wikipedia.org/wiki/Euclidean_geometry)) or 'non-flat' (non-Euclidean) geometrical methods.
 >
 >'Flat' in this context refers to Euclidean geometry (parts of which are taught as 'plane' geometry), and non-flat refers to non-Euclidean geometry.
 What does geometry have to do with machine learning?
 Well, as two fields that are rooted in mathematics, there must be a common way to measure distances between points in clusters, and that can be done in a 'flat' or 'non-flat' way, depending on the nature of the data.
+[Euclidean distances](https://en.wikipedia.org/wiki/Euclidean_distance) are measured as the length of a line segment between two points.
+[Non-Euclidean distances](https://en.wikipedia.org/wiki/Non-Euclidean_geometry) are measured along a curve.
 If your data, visualized, seems to not exist on a plane, you might need to use a specialized algorithm to handle it.
 >
 > Infographic: like the last one here https://datascience.stackexchange.com/questions/52260/terminology-flat-geometry-in-the-context-of-clustering
 >